nodefony/nodefony-stage/demo/nodefony/README.md

 -   [PM2](http://pm2.keymetrics.io/) Production Process Manager for Node.js .
 -   [Passport](http://passportjs.org/) Simple, unobtrusive authentication for Node.js .
 -   ~~[Angular](https://github.com/angular/angular-cli) Experimental Bundle Generator ( Angular cli no longer allows the ejection of a webpack config)~~
--   [React](https://github.com/facebookincubator/create-react-app) Experimental Bundle Generator ( Now an React Project can be merge into a Nodefony Bundle )
--   [Vue.js](https://vuejs.org) Experimental Bundle Generator ( Now an Vue.js Project can be merge into a Nodefony Bundle )

-**Nodefony 4  adds the following features** :
+**Nodefony 5  adds the following features** :

 -   C++ Addons (Binding in Bundle)
 -   Authorisations
 -   HTTP2
 -   WEBPACK 4

-Now in this version  4 Beta,  Nodefony is evolved to a stable version without major fundamental changes.
+-   [React](https://github.com/facebookincubator/create-react-app) Experimental Bundle Generator ( Now an React Project can be merge into a Nodefony Bundle )
+-   [Vue.js](https://vuejs.org) Experimental Bundle Generator ( Now an Vue.js Project can be merge into a Nodefony Bundle )

-Evolution priorities up to the stable version will focus on robustness, unit testing, documentation and security.
+Evolution priorities for the next version will focus on robustness, unit testing, documentation and security.

 #### Nodefony is ported with ECMAScript 6 ( Class, Inheritance ).